-Kimberley A. Martin, who has covered the National Football League as a national writer and team beat reporter for more than a decade, joined ESPN as an NFL reporter in March 2020.
-She covers the league year-round, contributing to Sunday NFL Countdown, Fantasy Football Now, NFL Live, Get Up, SportsCenter, ESPN.com, The Undefeated, ESPN Radio, Outside the Lines, and is the co-host of the newly-launched weekly podcast, “First Take Her Take.”
+Kimberley A. Martin, who has covered the National Football League as a national writer, columnist and beat reporter for more than a decade, joined ESPN as an NFL reporter in March 2020.

-Martin joined ESPN from Yahoo Sports where she served as a senior NFL writer since 2018.
-During her tenure, she co-hosted an all-female weekly football show, Cover 3, conducted regular on-camera sit-downs with league executives and players, wrote columns, features and profiles on industry luminaries such as Hall of Famer Troy Aikman and broadcasting legend Pam Oliver.
+Martin joined ESPN from Yahoo Sports where she served as a senior NFL writer and columnist.
+During her tenure, she co-hosted an all-female weekly football show, Cover 3, conducted regular on-camera sit-downs with league executives and players, wrote columns, features and profiles on industry luminaries, including broadcasting legend Pam Oliver.

 Prior to Yahoo, Martin had a stint with The Washington Post as a Washington beat writer (2017-18).
-The Brooklyn native also served as a columnist for The Buffalo News in 2017 and was a New York Jets beat writer for Newsday (2012-17).
+She also served as a columnist for The Buffalo News in 2017 and was a New York Jets beat writer for Newsday (2012-17).

 A member of the National Association of Black Journalists, Martin received NABJ’s Emerging Journalist of the Year award in 2011.
 She also received an APSE first-place finish for project writing and an NABJ Salute to Excellence first-place finish for sports writing.

-Martin graduated from Wesleyan University with a bachelor’s degree in Psychology and African-American Studies, in addition to earning her master’s in magazine, newspaper and online journalism from the S.I.
+Martin graduated from Wesleyan University with a bachelor’s degree in Psychology and African-American Studies, before earning her master’s in magazine, newspaper and online journalism from the S.I.
 Newhouse School of Public Communications at Syracuse.